gregoryrad/project-nebula/src/pages/posts/post-1.md

 ---
+layout: ../../layouts/MarkdownPostLayout.astro
 title: 'My First Blog Post'
-pubDate: 2022-07-01
 description: 'This is the first post of my new Astro blog.'
-author: 'Gregory Radcliffe'
+author: Gregory Radcliffe
 image:
     url: 'https://docs.astro.build/assets/rose.webp'
     alt: 'The Astro logo on a dark background with a pink glow.'
+pubDate: 2022-07-08
 tags: ["astro", "blogging", "learning in public"]
 ---
-# My First Blog Post

-Published on: 12-16-2024

 Welcome to my _new blog_ about learning Astro!
 Here, I will share my learning journey as I build a new website.

-## What I've accomplished
+## What I have accomplished

 1. **Installing Astro**: First, I created a new Astro project and set up my online accounts.